geoext/geoext3-ws/src/meta/development-environment.md

   Starting server ...
   Serving book on http://localhost:4000
   ```
-* If instead you see some error like below, the workshop is likely already
+* If instead you see an error similar to below, the workshop is likely already
   running on your system or some other application is blocking the ports
   `35729` and `4000`:
   ```bash